rakibdevs/wc-paypal-invoice/trunk/readme.txt

 Follow the steps below to connect the plugin to your PayPal account:

-1. After you have activated the WooCommerce PayPal Payments plugin, go to **WooCommerce  > Settings**.
+1. After you have activated the Easy PayPal Invoice plugin, go to **WooCommerce  > Settings**.
 2. Click the **Payments** tab.
 3. Enable **PayPal Invoice**
 4. Click the **PayPal Checkout** tab.